Special Feature: Products Sally Recommends

 1208 South Howard Ave.

-Bern's Steak House, “Art in Steaks,” is historic in Tampa and attracts world tavelers and presidents.
+Bern's Steak House, “Art in Steaks,” attracts world tavelers and visiting presidents.
 Now run by Bern’s son, David, this legendary restaurant has been owned and operated by the Laxer family for over 40 years.
-Their menu boasts 24 types of caviar, an immense wine cellar with over 6900 labels and celebrated aged steaks ordered scientifically.
-Their elegant dessert room is separate from the dining room.
-Serving dinners, only.
-Please make reservations.
+Separate, elegant dessert room.
+Reservation a must.

 Billy’s Stone Crab and Steak House